-12.1 Budgetary Allocations for Nodal Ministry of Clean Energy, Ministry of New and Renewable Energy (MNRE)
+12.1 Allocations for Ministry of Clean Energy and Ministry of New and Renewable Energy (MNRE)

-Considering the country's commitments on the subject of climate change at COP21 Paris and the inherent benefits of renewable energy, the focus of Union Budget 2016-17 rightly continued on this space.
+Considering the country's commitments on climate change at COP21 Paris and the inherent benefits of renewable energy, the focus of Union Budget 2016-17 rightly points to this space.
 There is a significant increase in Gross Budgetary Support for MNRE as Rs.
-5,000 crore in comparisons to Rs.
-247 crore in 2015-16 (RE). (see Figure 12.1)
+5,000 crore as compared to Rs.
+247 crore in 2015-16 RE.

-Figure 12.1: Budgetary Allocation for MNRE (In Rs.
+Figure 12.1: Budgetary Allocation for MNRE (Rs.
 Crore)